The Classification of Two-Dimensional Extended Topological Field Theories: The Planar Decomposition Theorem

+A similar analysis applies in the 3-dimensional setting.
 Any two generic maps from a surface $\Sigma$ to $\R^2$ may be connected by a generic map $\Sigma \times I \to \R^2 \times I$.
 The results of the previous sections imply that we can choose coordinate neighborhoods in a manner which is compatible with the graphic of this map.
-We must determine the additional sheet data need to Identify the inverse images of these coordinate neighborhoods with standard elementary pieces.
-By the results of the last section, we may assume that each normal coordinate neighborhood is one of thirteen possible types, as listed in Table \ref{3DSheetDataTable}.
+We must determine the additional sheet data needed to identify the inverse images of these coordinate neighborhoods with standard elementary pieces.
+By the results of the last section, we may assume that each normal coordinate neighborhood is one of thirteen possible types, as listed in Table~\ref{3DSheetDataTable}.
 The analysis of the sheet data then occurs just as it did in the 2-dimensional setting.

-The no critical point, Fold, 2D Morse, Fold Crossing, Fold Crossing Inversion, Cusp, and Cusp Inversion normal coordinate neighborhoods have sheet data which is exactly identical to their 2-dimensional analogs.
-The Fold triple crossing sheet data is analogous to the fold crossing sheet data.
+The no critical point, fold, 2D Morse, fold crossing, fold crossing inversion, cusp, and cusp inversion normal coordinate neighborhoods have sheet data exactly identical to their 2-dimensional analogs.
+The fold triple crossing sheet data is analogous to the fold crossing sheet data.
 The three sheets of folds divide the normal coordinate neighborhood into eight regions, and these regions have sheet assignments $S$, $ S \sqcup T_i$, $S \sqcup T_i \sqcup T_j$, or $S \sqcup T_0 \sqcup T_1 \sqcup T_2$.
-Similarly the sheet data for normal coordinate neighborhoods containing an intersection point of a 2D Morse path and Fold surface or an intersection point of a Cusp path and Fold surface are equally easy to derive.
+Similarly the sheet data for normal coordinate neighborhoods containing an intersection point of a 2D Morse path and fold surface or an intersection point of a Cusp path and Fold surface are equally easy to derive.
 We leave the details to the reader.
-The sheet data for 2D Morse Relation singularities is precisely the same as for a fold singularity, and likewise the sheet data for a Cusp Flip singularity is precisely the same as for a Cusp singularity.\footnote{Note that the sheet data only depends on the class of the singularity in the multi-jet Thom-Boardman classification \cite{GG73}. }
+The sheet data for 2D Morse relation singularities is precisely the same as for a fold singularity, and likewise the sheet data for a cusp flip singularity is precisely the same as for a Cusp singularity.